Dylan Carlson (baseball): Minor leagues

-St. Louis Cardinals (2020–present)
+Major leagues

 The Cardinals promoted Carlson to the major leagues on August 15, 2020, and he made his MLB debut that day against the Chicago White Sox.
-On August 23, 2020, he hit his first MLB career home run.
+On August 23, he hit his first career home run.
 He finished the 2020 season slashing .200/.252/.364 with three home runs and 16 RBIs over 35 games.

 Carlson returned in 2021 as St. Louis' starting center fielder, taking over for the injured Harrison Bader.
 When Bader returned from the injured list, Carlson moved to right field.
 On April 7, 2021, he hit his first career grand slam against Zach Pop of the Miami Marlins at LoanDepot Park.
 Carlson finished the 2021 season with 542 at-bats over 149 games, slashing .266/.343/.437 with 18 home runs, 65 RBIs, and 31 doubles.
 He was a finalist for the National League Rookie of the Year Award, alongside Jonathan India and Trevor Rogers.

 Carlson opened the 2022 season as the club's starting right fielder.
 In late May, he was placed on the injured list with a hamstring injury.
 He was activated in early June.
 Carlson hit the final of a record-tying four consecutive home runs between teammates on July 2, 2022, the 11th such occurrence in major league history.
 At Citizens Bank Park in Philadelphia, Nolan Arenado, Nolan Gorman, Juan Yepez and Carlson all homered off Phillies starter Kyle Gibson with two outs in the first inning.
 It was the first time that the Cardinals had accomplished the feat, and the first time that it occurred in the first inning.
 In early September, Carlson was placed on the injured list with a thumb sprain before being activated a little over a week later.
-Over 432 at-bats in 128 games, he slashed .236/.316/.380 with eight home runs, 42 RBIs, and thirty doubles.
+Over 432 at-bats in 128 games, he slashed .236/.316/.380 with eight home runs, 42 RBI, and 30 doubles.

+In 2023, Carlson played in 76 games for St. Louis, batting .219/.318/.333 with five home runs, 27 RBI, and three stolen bases.
+On August 12, 2023, Carlson was placed on the injured list with a left oblique strain and left ankle injury.
+On September 13, manager Oliver Marmol announced that Carlson would undergo season–ending surgery on his left ankle.

+2024

+Carlson led the team in Spring Training with three home runs and 13 RBIs, before a collision with right fielder Jordan Walker with both chasing a fly ball on March 25.
+Carlson suffered an injury to his left shoulder after falling hard on the warning track after the collision, also hurting his hip and ankle.
+An MRI exam that night revealed damage to his left shoulder, putting him on the IL for a few weeks.
+In 59 games for the Cardinals, he batted .198/.275/.240 with no home runs and 11 RBI.